nataliatesarova/python_project3/README.md

 ## Future Features
 The current code only allows searching for data based on the ID column.
 However, a future version could potentially enhance this functionality by enabling searching based on other parameters, such as name, email address, or department.

-At present the code only validates the input data for the number of columns, but it does not perform any data validation checks on the content of each column.
-For instance, it does not verify whether the email address entered by the user is in a valid format.
-In a future version, data validation checks could be added for each column to ensure that the user's input data is accurate and reliable.

-A future version could include more error messaging and interactive prompts to guide the user through the process.
-In any case the run program button allows a restart of the program if any invalid entry or error occurs.

 In a future iteration, incorporating HTML and CSS could enhance the program's interface for users to interact with the program's functionality.